Notes

 Red-lit; glowing newsprint over cold windows.
 Sweet herbs, rotting tomatoes, spent frying oil.

-Grow beds consume the kitchen, sporting bushy, long-leaf red plants.
-These are yerba roja.
+Grow beds consume the kitchen, sporting bushy, long-leaf red plants: yerba roja.
 Copper heat lamps bathe the plants in hot light that filters through the leaves, bathing the place in crimson.
-There’s a half-empty kerosene can here, feeding the lamps.
+A half-empty cetasene can sits feeds the lamps.

 Rangetop: Strewn with red-white putrid tomatoes & glass jars: